 If you or a loved one has been seriously injured in an elevator or escalator accident, the attorneys of Maginnis Law may be able to help.
 Our law firm is experienced in complex personal injury negligence cases.
 We will help build the team of qualified experts necessary to determine what went wrong and what caused you injuries, including retaining experienced elevator experts and accident reconstruction experts.

-To speak directly with our firm’s primary personal injury attorney, T. Shawn Howard, call 919.480.8526 or visit our contact page to submit an inquiry regarding your case.
-Maginnis Law offers free consultations to all victims of elevator accidents and represents folks across the state of North Carolina in both federal and state court.
+Maginnis Howard offers free consultations to all victims of elevator accidents and represents folks across the state of North Carolina in both federal and state court.
 If we are hired to handle your case, we offer a contingency fee arrangement, meaning you owe no attorneys’ fees unless and until we obtain a settlement or verdict in your behalf.
+Call our office at (919) 526-0450 or send a confidential message through our contact page.